Skip to main content

 • Before /ship on a PR that touches prompts or tool defs → /eval-audit runs only the cases that exercise the changed surface and gates the PR.

-See /guides/install-skills and /skills/overview.
+See /guides/install-skills and /skills/index.

 Or try the canned demo